forsyde/f2cc/f2cc/branches/v0.2pa/source/ticpp/readme.txt

 TinyXML attempts to be a flexible parser, but with truly correct and compliant XML output.
 TinyXML should compile on any reasonably C++ compliant system.
 It does not rely on exceptions or RTTI.
-It can be compiled with or without STL supinterface.
-TinyXML fully supinterfaces the UTF-8 encoding, and the first 64k character entities.
+It can be compiled with or without STL support.
+TinyXML fully supports the UTF-8 encoding, and the first 64k character entities.